 Basis of grade: All papers will be 12-font, double spaced, with 1 inch margins and footnotes and bibliography in Chicago style (see below, Section H. General Guidelines for the Submission of Written Work).
 Grading of the work will be determined by the specificity of the thesis, the use of reference material from at least six different sources, the clarity of argumentation, the use of appropriate terminology, and the addition of relevance to current context with an emphasis on missional engagement.
 This requirement is relevant to outcomes 1 and 3.
-Paper is due: March 20 at 11:59 pm.
+Paper is due: March 28 at 11:59 pm.

-Reflection/Research Paper on Leadership and Gender: 30 % of final grade Length: 10-12 pages i) From where have you come?
+4. Reflection/Research Paper on Leadership and Gender: 30 % of final grade Length: 10-12 pages

-Due Date: April 12
+Due Date: April 18